 In developing countries, liver fibrosis resulting from alcoholism and hepatitis B and C is a major problem.
 Up to 500,000 people die each year from hepatitis C-related liver diseases alone.
 There are several diagnostic tests available, including a biopsy, which is invasive and prone to infection.
 Ultrasound is a less expensive option but it still presents a cost challenge in the developing world.
-To minimize both cost and risk, a handheld ultrasound device imple-

-Single

-Element

-Transduce

-Our team designed and built a prototype of a single element ultrasound probe to generate radio frequency data, which the BEAM lab will use to create data tables relating the stiffness of the tissue to stages of liver fibrosis.
+To minimize both cost and risk, a handheld ultrasound device implements a single element transducer, which is less expensive than the typical ultrasound array transducers.
+Instead of creating an image, the device calculates a stiffness measurement that corresponds to the stage of liver fibrosis by measuring the time it takes for a single wave to travel through the tissue.
+This non-traditional on-axis displacement method utilizes Acoustic Radiation Force Impulse (ARFI) imaging.
+Our team designed and built a prototype of a single element ultrasound probe to generate radio frequency (RF) data, which the BEAM lab will use to create data tables relating the stiffness of the tissue to stages of liver fibrosis.
 The current design implements several filters and amplifiers to improve signal collection, and additional noise algorithms will be applied later.
 This device will increase accessibility for the diagnosis of liver fibrosis.
 Alarm Level Assessment for Risk Modification of ICU Delirium (A.L.A.R.M.)

-TEAM MEMBERS:

-Ally Garcia MaKenzie Kalb Victoria Mitchell Shasta Rizzi, BME/ChE Forbes Turley ADVISER:
+TEAM MEMBERS: Ally Garcia MaKenzie Kalb Victoria Mitchell Shasta Rizzi, BME/ChE Forbes Turley ADVISER: